 CONSEQUENCES OF UNACCEPTABLE BEHAVIOR

 Unacceptable behavior will not be tolerated.
 Anyone asked to stop unacceptable behavior is expected to comply immediately.
-If someone engages in unacceptable behavior, PBTF may take any action it deems appropriate, including warning or expelling the individual from the event with no refund.
+If someone engages in unacceptable behavior, PBTF may take any action it deems appropriate, including warning or expelling the individual from the event or digital community with no refund.
 For more egregious behavior, PBTF may, in its reasonable discretion, temporarily or permanently ban an individual from the community.